List of 2021 Indian Premier League personnel changes

-This is a list of all personnel changes for the 2021 Indian Premier League.
+This is a list of all personnel changes for the 2021 Indian Premier League (IPL).

 Pre-auction

-The BCCI set the deadline of 20 January 2021 for the list of retained and released players.
+The BCCI set the deadline of 20 January 2021 for the list of retained and released players for IPL franchise teams.
 The trading window remained open till 11 February 2021 and was closed for one week, before being reopened on 19 February 2021.